pwntester/ysoserial.net/README.md

 ```
 $ ./ysoserial.exe --credit

-ysoserial.net has been developed by Alvaro Muñoz (@pwntester)
+ysoserial.net has been originally developed by Alvaro Munoz (@pwntester)
+this tool is being maintained by Alvaro Munoz (@pwntester) and Soroush Dalili (@irsdl)

 Credits for available gadgets:
 	ActivitySurrogateDisableTypeCheck